 GHI Company wanted to survey its customers to establish any links between their learning preferences and the customer support services they used.
 Their customer support services were known to be ineffective and it was thought that they may be able to redraft those services to match the learning preferences of individual customers.
 The survey found some interesting segmentation and learning characteristics among their clients.
 The redrafting task is progressing.

 A music teacher was concerned about differences in learning exhibited by her students and other music teachers.
-She used VARK to profile her students and teachers and found some interesting examples which she presented at a conference for music teachers in the USA. patterns of behavior in learning music emerged from discussion, observations and the VARK scores.
+She used VARK to profile her students and teachers and found some interesting examples that she presented at a conference for music teachers in the USA.
+Patterns of behavior in learning music emerged from discussion, observations, and the VARK scores.

 A senior nurse used VARK for her Doctoral dissertation and implemented her findings into the nursing training at two major Californian hospitals with over 650 staff nurses under her leadership.
 Performance improved after the trial and the training schemes were amended to include VARK Profiles and more variety for effective learning.

 For testimonials from VARK business users, see here.

 The short scenarios in this document provide some example situations in which knowledge about someone’s VARK preferences could be applied, in a business environment.